 - Strange Sounds

 A minor amount of sounds are normal.
-If you notice loud rattling noises originating from your water heater, it could be a an indication there is a problem.
+If you notice loud rattling noises originating from your water heater, it could be an indication there is a problem.

 If residue has developed inside, your water heater may be less energy efficient.
 This may result in bigger electric expenses and likely damage to your system.